osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/delete-a-community.md

 # Delete a community

 From the Community Details page, you can delete a community.
-The ability to delete a community lets you limit access to a community to only those users who need it and only when they need it.
+The ability to delete a community lets you limit access to a community to only those users who need it and only when those users need it.
 After you delete a community, no users can access it again.

 **Note:** Only a Community Administrator can perform this procedure.